The Great Hack: Background

-SCL Group was a private research and strategic communications company interested in studying and influencing mass behavior.
+The SCL Group was a private research and strategic communications company interested in studying and influencing mass behavior.
 With alleged expertise in psychological operations (psyops), the company worked in military and political operations around the world in the late 1990s, including electioneering in the developing world throughout the early 2000s.
 To do business involving US elections, the subsidiary Cambridge Analytica was formed in 2012.

-In 2015, Cambridge Analytica, a UK-based political consulting firm, began working on behalf of Ted Cruz's campaign to attempt to win the 2016 US Republican nomination.
+In 2015, Cambridge Analytica, a UK-based political consulting firm, began working on behalf of Ted Cruz's presidential campaign to attempt to win the 2016 US Republican nomination.
 It used Facebook as a means for "political-voter surveillance" through the collection of user data points.
 Independent investigations into data mining, along with whistle-blower accounts of the firm's impact on Brexit, led to a scandal over the influence of social media in political elections.

 In the film, the Cambridge Analytica scandal is examined through the eyes of several involved persons.
-Emma Briant was Senior Researcher for the film.

-The scandal
+Scandal

 Cambridge Analytica, the firm responsible for the scandal, was dedicated to big data.
-The data which was collected was meant to be used as part of a sales strategy that involved creating massive campaigns that approached users in a personal manner.
+The data collected was meant to be used as part of a sales strategy that involved creating massive campaigns that approached users in a personal manner.
 The results of this campaign ended up disrupting US and UK politics and led to claims of complicity of social media enterprises such as Facebook.
 The illicit harvesting of personal data by Cambridge Analytica was first reported in December 2015 by Harry Davies, a journalist for The Guardian.
-He reported that Cambridge Analytica was working for United States Senator Ted Cruz and used data harvested from millions of people's Facebook accounts without their consent.
+He reported that Cambridge Analytica was working for United States senator Ted Cruz and used data harvested from millions of people's Facebook accounts without their consent.